ⓘ This page has been translated using artificial intelligence.

 Practical information

 We provide the instructors for media courses; as the organiser, you are responsible for arranging everything else.
-Please refer to the fact sheets for more details.
 There are no fixed dates on which you can register as an individual.

 It is best to hold media courses for parents and teachers before the media courses with the pupils.
 If you, as a teacher, attend a media course for parents, it may not be necessary to participate in a course for teachers.